The Repeater Roundabout will begin on November 11th, 2023 at 00:00, and end on November 12th, 2023 at 23:59, Pacific time.

 Can I arrange a contact beforehand ?

 You sure can !
 The rules are the same, and nothing changes in the way you log your contacts.
-If a repeater has Echolink or Allstar, you can use it to make your contact.
+If a repeater has Echolink, Allstar, or IRLP, you can use it to make your contact.
+If you are connected to a linked repeater system, you may only claim points for the repeater you are directly talking to.
+The key is that the repeater must be transmitting your contact over RF.
+Please do not bridge a repeater to another repeater or conference; this is Benjamin’s Rule, after WY2K’s devious mind.

 Will each repeater have a club member monitoring ?